 Resources to support compliance among small entities

 While DHS believes that most RCs could be small entities based on administrative fee revenue alone, and that the main provisions finalized could impact these small entities, the rule does not impose any compliance requirements directly on these entities.
 Resources for small entities are available at can help small entities with questions about the final rule.
-Please refer to ICE's SBREFA page for information on directing questions to the help desk via phone and other inquiries and resources.

 1 The final rule makes a change from the Notice of Proposed Rulemaking (NPRM) concomitant to the final rule, replacing “contiguous” with “directly adjacent".